 10. Less than ten minutes after that view, you’ll come to another notable spot with a cool rock formation on your left, complete with chasm that you should really try your best to avoid falling into.

-11. After not falling into the chasm, continue along the White Trail as it hops across open rock faces and up another short, steep climb.
+11. After not falling into the chasm, continue along the Green Trail as it hops across open rock faces and up another short, steep climb.

 Keep your eyes peeled for the occasional cairn that points the way.

-Just dinking along, it took us about 30 minutes to cover the .85 miles from the chasm to the best view of the day, just before the end of the White Trail, when a wide view opens up to your right.
+Just dinking along, it took us about 30 minutes to cover the .85 miles from the chasm to the best view of the day, when a wide view opens up to your right.